VahramTch/emotion-detection/README.md

 - Cross platform

-## 🚀 About Me
+## 🚀 About Us
-I'm a full stack developer...
+We are a team of data enthusiasts...

 ## Run Locally